 Our dogs are more than just pets.
 Pets are family members.
 They bring love and joy into our lives and we return the favor by taking care of them and their health.
 However, they can also bring unwanted guests: intestinal parasites.
 These are also commonly referred to as worms.
-Intestinal parasites in dogs need to be treated by a veterinarian, but you can help by giving your dog regular doses of cannabidiol (CBD).
-This all-natural supplement can help manage the symptoms and helps fight off parasite infestations.
+Intestinal parasites in dogs must always be treated by a veterinarian.
+You also may have heard of dog owners using cannabidiol (CBD).
+But, what is it exactly, and what does it do?

 The most common intestinal parasites in dogs:

 These tiny worms infest your dog’s small intestine and suck their blood.
 The symptoms are anemia, diarrhea, weakness, excessive weight loss, and blood in your dog’s stool.
 If they migrate to the lungs, they can also cause a fever or a cough.